scionproto/scion/doc/BeaconExtensions.md

 Each peering latency cluster is itself comprised of 3 types of elements:

-- The intra-AS propagation delay for every interface in the cluster, in ms (1 value per cluster)
+- The intra-AS propagation delay for every interface in the cluster, in ms (1 value per cluster).
-- The interface ID for every interface in the cluster (1 value per interface)
+- The interface ID for every interface in the cluster (1 value per interface).
-- The inter-AS propagation delay for the connections attached to these interfaces, in ms (1 value per interface)
+- The inter-AS propagation delay for the connections attached to these interfaces, in ms (1 value per interface).

 Child latency clusters look almost exactly the same, with the one difference being that the inter-AS propagation delays are omitted:

-- The intra-AS propagation delay for every interface in the cluster, in ms (1 value per cluster)
+- The intra-AS propagation delay for every interface in the cluster, in ms (1 value per cluster).
-- The interface ID for every interface in the cluster (1 value per interface)
+- The interface ID for every interface in the cluster (1 value per interface).

 In core segments, both child- and peering latency clusters are omitted.